wstrinz/fof-box/README.md

 ./start-fof.sh
 ```

-The game will then be accessible at [localhost:3000](http://localhost:3000)
+The game will be accessible at [localhost:3000](http://localhost:3000)

 ## Introduction